BestLeaks/Fears-to-Fathom-Best-Projects/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create a report of an issue
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---